peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Rationale

 OAuth Status Lists [@!I-D.looker-oauth-jwt-cwt-status-list] are suitable for specific scenarios, especially when the Verifier needs to verify the status of a Credential at a later time after the User has presented the Digital Credential.
-However, there are instances where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be able to check the status of a credential over time due to privacy requirements.
+However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be able to check the status of a credential over time due to some privacy constraints, in compliance of some national regulations.

 In scenarios where the Verifier, Credential Issuer, and Status List Provider are all part of the same domain or operate within a context where a high level of trust exists between them and the End-User, the OAuth Status List is the optimal solution.
 Other cases may expose the following privacy risks when using OAuth Status List [@!I-D.looker-oauth-jwt-cwt-status-list]:

-- A Status List provider might be aware of the association between a specific list and a Credential Issuer, especially if the latter only issues a single type of Credential.
+- A Status List provider might known the association between a specific list and a Credential Issuer, especially if the latter only issues a single type of Credential.
 This could inadvertently reveal to the Status List provider which list corresponds to which Credential.
 - A Verifier retrieves a Status List by establishing a TCP/IP connection with a Status List provider.
 This allows the Status List provider to obtain the IP address of the Verifier and potentially link it to a specific Credential type and Issuer associated with that Status List.
-A malicious Status List provider could exploit internet diagnostic tools, such as Whois or GeoIP lookup, to gather additional information about the requestor.
-This could inadvertently disclose to the Status List provider which Credential the requestor is using and from which Credential Issuer, information that in some cases should remain confidential.
+A malicious Status List provider could use internet diagnostic tools, such as Whois or GeoIP lookup, to gather additional information about the Verifier.
+This could inadvertently disclose to the Status List provider which Credential the requestor is using and from which Credential Issuer, information that should remain confidential.

 However, Status Attestations differ significantly from Status Lists in several ways:

 1. **Privacy**: Status Attestations are designed to be privacy-preserving.
 They do not require the Verifier to gather any additional information from third-party systems, thus preventing potential privacy leaks.

 2. **Static Verification**: Status Attestations are designed to be statically provided to Verifiers by Wallet Instance (Attestation Owner).
-This means that once an Attestation is issued, it can be verified without any further communication with the Issuer or any other party.
+Once an Attestation is issued, it can be verified without any further communication with the Issuer or any other party.

-3. **Token Formats**: Status Attestations are suitable for both JSON Web Tokens (JWT) and CBOR Web Tokens (CWT), making them versatile for different use cases.
+3. **Token Formats**: Status Attestations are agnostic from the token or digital credential format to which they are bound.

 4. **Trust Model**: Status Attestations operate under a model where the Verifier trusts the Issuer to provide accurate status information.
-In contrast, Status Lists operate under a model where the Verifier trusts the Status List Provider to maintain an accurate and up-to-date list of token statuses.
+Differently, Status Lists operate under a model where the Verifier trusts the Status List Provider to maintain an accurate and up-to-date list of token statuses.

 5. **Offline flow**: A Status List can be accessed by a Verifier when an internet connection is present.
-Differently OAuth Status List defines how to provide a static Status List Token, to be included within a Digital Credential.
+Differently, OAuth Status List defines how to provide a static Status List Token, to be included within a Digital Credential.
 This requires the Wallet Instance to acquire a new Digital Credential for a specific presentation.
-Even if similar to the Status List Token, the Status Attestations enable the User to persistently use their preexistent Digital Credentials, as long as the linked Status Attestation is provisioned, presented to the Verifier, and not expired.
+Even if similar to the Status List Token, the Status Attestations enable the User to persistently use their preexistent Digital Credentials, as long as the linked Status Attestation is available and presented to the Verifier, and not expired.

 # Requirements